 In a few weeks it will be 25 years since I moved away from Bakersfield, California to Western Kentucky.

-One of the most difficult things was saying goodbye to Dana’s parents (Dan and Mary).
+One of the most difficult things was saying goodbye to Dana’s parents.
 I had become very close with them in the 2 and a half years since Dana had died.
 But I knew to move forward; I needed to move away.
 I promised that I would keep in close touch and continue to see them whenever I headed back to visit Bakersfield.